erikcorry/hilbert-virtual-memory-map/README.md

 ## Demo

-🎮 **[Try the live demo](https://erikcorry.github.io/hilbert-virtual-memory-map/)** - Features an interactive Chrome browser memory map with smooth zoom animations
+🎮 **[Try the live demo - Chrome Memory Map](https://erikcorry.github.io/hilbert-virtual-memory-map/)** - Features an interactive Chrome browser memory map with smooth zoom animations

+🌍 **[Try the live demo - IPv4 GeoIP Visualization](https://erikcorry.github.io/hilbert-virtual-memory-map/?file=geoip2-ipv4.csv)** - Interactive visualization of IPv4 address space with geolocation data

-The demo showcases a real Chrome process memory layout captured from `/proc/pid/maps`, demonstrating how memory regions are distributed across the 48-bit virtual address space using a Hilbert curve visualization.
+The memory map demo showcases a real Chrome process memory layout captured from `/proc/pid/maps`, demonstrating how memory regions are distributed across the 48-bit virtual address space using a Hilbert curve visualization.
+The IPv4 demo maps the entire 32-bit IPv4 address space showing geographical distribution of IP allocations.

 The Hilbert curve is used to map addresses to pixels, so that any consecutive area is connected in the image.
 Resolution is 1 pixel = 64Mbytes.
 Tuned to the 47 bit user-space available on Linux.